 As a reminder, Medicare Advantage plans are offered by private insurers but are required to offer at least the same level of coverage as Original Medicare.
 They charge their own premiums (though there are many zero-premium plans available), impose their own networks, and set their own rules.
 In other words, they’re less standardized than Original Medicare, where enrollees can see any doctor in the United States.

 These days, however, there’s a new incentive to sign up for a Medicare Advantage plan.
 That’s because insurers offering Advantage plans now have the flexibility to include more supplemental benefits – services that Original Medicare does not cover.

-Many of these new benefits relate to quality of life more so than treating an actual medical condition.
-For example, under the new rules, Medicare Advantage plans can now pay for these new services for qualifying enrollees:
+Some of these new benefits relate to quality of life more so than treating an actual medical condition.
+For example, Medicare Advantage plans can now pay for these relativelyf new services for qualifying enrollees: